osirrc/jig/README.md

 ### interact
 The purpose of the `interact` hook is to prepare for user interaction, assuming that any process started by `init` or `index` is gone.

-The script will be executed as `./interact --json <json>` where the JSON string has the following format:
+The script will be executed as `./interact <json>` where the JSON string has the following format:
 ```json5
 {
   "opts": { // extra options passed to the interact script